anthony-halim/dotfiles/README.md

 This repository holds my local configurations.
 Currently supports *WSL2 - Ubuntu-20.04, on Windows 11* and *MacOS Big Sur*.

 > ❗If you want to use this repository, I recommend forking this repository before usage.
-> I do unannounced, breaking changes, regulary.
+> I do unannounced, breaking changes, regularly.

 ## ⚡ Prerequisites